epicserve/epicserve-docs/django/ubuntu-server-django-guide.rst

 Step 2: Setup Port Forwarding
 -----------------------------

 Under the settings for your VM in VirtualBox click on the "Network" tab and then click on the "Port Forwarding" button.
-Now click on the plus add the following settings to setup port forwarding for web and ssh.
+Now click on the plus and add the following settings to setup port forwarding for web and ssh.

 +------------+------------+-----------+-----------+----------+------------+
 | Name       | Protocol   | Host IP   | Host Port | Guest IP | Guest Port |